parmoo/parmoo/docs/faqs.rst

       So what can you do?
       You can switch to using **local modeling methods**, whose costs generally only grow linearly in the dimension.
-      You will not get any global convergence guarantees, but in many cases, you will still be able to *approximately* solve your problem.
+      You will not get any convergence guarantees to global solutions, but in many cases, you will still be able to *approximately* solve your problem.
       Check out our
       :ref:`High-dimensional multiobjective optimization tutorial <high_d_ex>`